Do You Know Someone In Cancer Recovery?

 When we are weak, God is still active and in control of cancer recovery!

 Cancer or cancer recovery is not a death sentence like it might have been 50-75 years ago!
 Despite our high technology, we must never forget that God still is in control.
-I have been blessed to have recently friends and family members newly diagnosed with cancer.
+I have been blessed to have recently had friends and family members newly diagnosed with cancer.
 I thank God they all have emerged victorious after their treatment and recovery.

 If you are recovering from cancer, you will want to read on.
-With good modern technology, we have realized that doctors and researchers have come up with tors, and researchers have come up with many new types of weapons and have gained much knowledge on how to fight this aggressive disease. ~ Bill Greguska
+With good modern technology, we have realized that doctors and researchers have come up with tools, and researchers have come up with many new types of weapons and have gained much knowledge on how to fight this aggressive disease. ~ Bill Greguska

 What Every Cancer Patient Needs To Know!